-When the uncertainty is distributed by a given distribution or the constraints need to be satisfied in a probabilistic sense, stochastic optimization is useful (see e.g. \cite{prekopa1998SO}, \cite{birge2006introduction} and \cite{Shapiro2003}).
-However, often the underlying distributions are unknown.
-Then, protecting problems against predefined uncertainties is a natural approach which lies in the core of robust optimization.
-To this end, uncertainty sets are defined and a robust problem then optimizes the worst case cost and guarantees feasibility for all realizations of uncertainty within these uncertainty sets.
-Duality-based reformulation approaches, decomposition as well as approximation approaches have been developed for achieving computational tractability of the semi-infinite or exponentially large robust counterparts for wide classes of optimization problems (see \cite{soyster1973convex}, \cite{ben1998robust},\cite{ben1999robust} and \cite{ben2000robust}).
-Recently, first a novel decomposition algorithm based on an adaptive bundle method was presented in \cite{Kuchlbauer2022adaptive} for nonlinear robust optimization and extended to integral decisions in \cite{kuchlbauerOuter}.
-The approach has been used \cite{kuchlbauer2023quality} for robust optimization models governed by a partial differential equation.
-In recent years, models interpolating between these extreme versions have been studied intensively, among them probabilistic-robust (probust) functions , which combine aspect from stochastic and robust optimization \cite{adelhuette2021joint}.
+\Regie{Literatur...} If the uncertainty is distributed by a given distribution or if the constraints need to be satisfied in a probabilistic sense, stochastic optimization is useful (see e.g., \cite{prekopa1998SO,birge2006introduction}).
+In case underlying distributions are unknown, robust optimization assumes that uncertainty is modeled via predefined uncertainty sets.
+Solutions are sought that are feasible regardless of how the uncertainties manifest themselves within these sets.
+Robust optima are those with best guaranteed solution value.
+Duality-based reformulation approaches have been developed for a wide class of optimization problems, achieving computational tractability of semi-infinite or at least exponentially large robust counterparts, see, e.g., \cite{soyster1973convex,ben1998robust,ben1999robust,ben2000robust}.
+If reformulations are not available, often decomposition as well as approximation approaches are developed.
+For textbooks on robust optimization, we refer to~\cite{Ben-Tal:RobustOptimization} and~\cite{bertsimas2022robust} for continous robust optimization and to~\cite{kouvelis97} and~\cite{GoerigkHartisch24} for discrete and combinatorial robust optimization.
+Still, robust optimization including non-convex functions pose methodological and algorithmical challenges.
+A decomposition algorithm based on an adaptive bundle method was presented in \cite{Kuchlbauer2022adaptive} for nonlinear robust optimization and extended to integral decisions in \cite{kuchlbauerOuter}.
+An overview of robust nonlinear optimization ist given in~\cite{Leyffer02042020}.